 Create Sitelink Extensions

-You can create and build Sitelink extensions for your Campaigns and Ad Groups, using the Native & Search Shared Library options.
+You can create and build Sitelink extensions for your Campaigns and Ad Groups, using the Native Ad Platform Shared Library options.
 Shared Library allows you to create a large set of sitelinks and associate them to Campaigns or Ad Groups in bulk.

-Use Native & Search Sitelink extensions to create links to specific pages on your website that appear below your ads.
+Use Native Ad Platform Sitelink extensions to create links to specific pages on your website that appear below your ads.
 These additional links help users by providing them with a direct shortcut to specific information.

 You can add Sitelink extensions when you create your campaigns or ad groups.
 You can also edit your link text and Destination URLs, and apply any changes to selected campaigns or ad groups.
 Using Shared Library, you can perform operations on large numbers of campaigns and ad groups.